Matthew-Berthoud/flappy-bird-ai-workshop/workshop-1/README.md

 # Flappy Bird AI: Workshop 1: The Flappy Bird Game
-Today we're going to build a simple flappy bird game, which you can play by clicking the space bar to jump the bird.
-Next time we'll code an AI to teach itself how to play, and see if it can beat us!
+Today we're going to start building a simple flappy bird game, which you can play by clicking the space bar to jump the bird.
+Later in this series we'll code an AI to teach itself how to play, and see if it can beat us!

 ## Getting Started
 Open a Terminal (or Powershell, for Windows) window, and follow the instructions below, typing the necessary commands in your terminal.